Geography of Ireland: Forests

+Ireland, like the neighbouring Great Britain, was once covered in forest.
+Clearing of forests began in the Neolithic Age and accelerated following the Tudor Conquest, resulting in forest cover of only 1% by the start of the twentieth century.
+As of 2017, total tree cover in the Republic of Ireland stood at 11% of land area but the figure for native forest stood at just 2% in 2018, the third lowest in Europe, behind Iceland and Malta.
+Of the 172 countries assessed, Ireland has the sixth most degraded forest landscape in the world.

+Marine geography

+The coastline of Ireland is 7524 km long.
+As the continental shelf extends far to the west and southwest, the larger of the two jurisdictions on the island has extensive seabed claims, exceeding 880000 sqkm, more than 10 times the land area.

 Climate

 The climate of Ireland is mild, humid and changeable with abundant rainfall and a lack of temperature extremes.
 Ireland's climate is defined as a temperate oceanic climate, or Cfb on the Köppen climate classification system, a classification it shares with most of northwest Europe.
 The country receives generally warm summers and mild winters.
-It is considerably warmer than other areas at the same latitude on the other side of the Atlantic, such as in Newfoundland, because it lies downwind of the Atlantic Ocean.
-It is also warmer than maritime climates near the same latitude, such as the Pacific Northwest as a result of heat released by the Atlantic overturning circulation that includes the North Atlantic Current and Gulf Stream.
-For comparison, Dublin is 9 °C warmer than St. John's in Newfoundland in winter and 4 °C warmer than Seattle in the Pacific Northwest in winter.
+It is considerably warmer than other areas at the same latitude on the other side of the Atlantic, such as in Newfoundland, because it lies downwind of the Atlantic Ocean, and is also warmer than maritime climates near the same latitude, such as the Pacific Northwest, as a result of heat released by the Atlantic overturning circulation that includes the North Atlantic Current and Gulf Stream.
+For comparison, Dublin is 9 °C warmer than St. John's in Newfoundland in winter.

 The influence of the North Atlantic Current also ensures the coastline of Ireland remains ice-free throughout the winter.
 The climate in Ireland does not experience extreme weather, with tornadoes and similar weather features being rare.
 However, Ireland is prone to eastward moving cyclones which come in from the North Atlantic.

 The prevailing wind comes from the southwest, breaking on the high mountains of the west coast.
 Rainfall is therefore a particularly prominent part of western Irish life, with Valentia Island, off the west coast of County Kerry, getting over twice as much annual rainfall as Dublin on the east (1557 mm vs. 714 mm).